The pandemic era was a hard period for many.

 2. Remote work is growing

 Some companies are going remote, allowing employees to work from anywhere.
-Others are simply not allowing employees back to their office yet.
+Others are simply not allowing employees back to their offices yet.

 That means remote workers are joining the coworking movement—many of whom can’t or don’t want to work from home.
 Be ready to accommodate this group.